144th Airlift Squadron: Airlift mission

 The mission of the 144th was changed to airlift in 1957.
-With the arrival of the C-47A Skytrain (nickname Gooney Bird), the unit was re-designated the 144th Air Transport Squadron (Light) on 1 July 1957.
+With the arrival of the C-47A Skytrain (nickname Gooney Bird), the unit was re-designated the 144th Air Transport Squadron, Light on 1 July 1957.
 The 144th is the only Air National Guard unit ever to be assigned C-47's as the primary mission aircraft.
-The mission of the squadron became the logistical support of the Alaskan Air Command Aircraft Control and Warning (Radar) Sites, all of which were in remote areas with rough gravel runways.
+The mission of the squadron became the logistical support of the Alaskan Air Command aircraft control and warning (radar) sites, all of which were in remote areas with rough gravel runways.

 The C-47 was ideal for this mission, as it could get into and also fly out of the rough small landing strips.
 Also the C-47 was quite durable, which meant it could handle the weather of Alaska unlike other aircraft.
 It could land on a snow-covered runway, a frozen lake, and sloping gravel strips in all types of weather.
 These abilities were not possessed by the larger C-119 Flying Boxcar or C-46 Commando.
-The 144th ATS received six C-47As from other Air National Guard squadrons in the CONUS.
+The 144th received six C-47As from other Air National Guard squadrons in the CONUS.